 The Skoda Superb iV Estate is one of the best plug-in hybrid cars in any class.
-Its chief rivals include the Volkswagen Passat GTE, with which it shares a lot of technology, as well as the Mitsubishi Outlander PHEV SUV, BMW 330e Touring and Peugeot 508 SW HYbrid.
+Its chief rivals include the Volkswagen Passat GTE – with which it shares a lot of technology – as well as models like the Mitsubishi Outlander PHEV SUV, BMW 330e Touring and Peugeot 508 SW Hybrid.

 If you want loads of room, great efficiency, a comfortable ride and a smooth, quiet driving experience, you can’t go wrong with the big plug-in Skoda.
-Official electric range from the 13kWh battery is up to 37 miles for the Superb iV hatchback (which is available in a more basic trim level than the Estate, and so has a usefully lower starting price).
-The cheapest estate, the SE L, will do some 35 miles, while top-spec Sportline Plus drops that range still further to 32 miles.
+Official electric range from the 13kWh battery is up to 37 miles for the Superb iV hatchback.
+The cheapest estate, the SE L, will do some 35 miles, while racier SportLline Plus drops that range to 32 miles.

-We drove the SE L on 18-inch alloys, and saw an electric range of nearly 30 miles on a drizzly, 10-degree day.
-In colder weather, that’ll drop to more like 25 miles.
-A full charge takes four hours from a dedicated Type 2 charger or home wallbox, while plugging into a three-pin domestic socket ups that time to six hours.
+We drove the SE L on 18-inch alloys, and saw an electric range of nearly 30 miles on a drizzly, 10-degree winter's day.
+In even colder weather, that’ll drop to more like 25 miles.
+A full charge takes four hours from a dedicated Type 2 charger or home wallbox, while plugging into a three-pin socket ups that to six hours.

 More than that, the Superb’s 1.4-litre turbocharged petrol engine and six-speed dual-clutch automatic gearbox prove impressively efficient, with real-world economy of around 45mpg over a mix of motorway, town and country roads.
 That's better than you’ll get from just about any other plug-in hybrid.
 It’s a quiet car, too, the Superb.
 That petrol engine is very smooth, and in pure electric mode there’s even less noise.
 There's a bit of suspension thump, but there’s no doubting that the Superb Estate is a seriously refined car.